Do keep the original proportions.

 Don’t redraw the logo or create your own variation.

-Do use the logo on its own or with the Institute name.
+Do use the logo on its own or with “Massachusetts Institute of Technology.”

-Don’t enclosed the logo inside another graphic because it creates a new logo.
+Don’t enclose the logo inside another graphic because it creates a new logo.

 Do use two colors.